t532-old/alice/README.md

         compilerMemory: 256 * 1024 * 1024, // Max memory for compilers (Bytes)
     },
-    concurrent: 4, // How many compile & run tasks can be run concurrently
+    concurrent: 4, // How many compile & run tasks can be run concurrently })
-    token: 'testToken', // The token for accessing the API as well as calling the webhook, by specifying X-Access-Token HTTP header
-    webhook: 'http://localhost:5000/_webhook', // The webhook, used to notify that a compile / run task is finished }) use(app)
 ```

 ## Run
-- Run the server with `sudo`; or alice won't be able to switch uid/gid.
+- Run with `sudo`; or alice won't be able to switch uid/gid.
 - `chown` the cache path to the lrun user.
 - Copy [`testlib.h`](https://github.com/MikeMirzayanov/testlib) to `${cachePath}/spj/source`.